Growing Strawberries in a greenhouse

 While the fruits are swelling, a little gentle feeding will be beneficial—weak liquid manure once every 10 days or a proprietary liquid fertilizer used according to the maker’s instructions.

-Once color shows in the fruit, all feeding must cease, and drier conditions must prevail or botrytis disease will be encouraged: stop syringeing, keep the path drier and give more air.
+Once colour shows in the fruit, all feeding must cease, and drier conditions must prevail or botrytis disease will be encouraged: stop syringing, keep the path drier and give more air.
 Never, however, allow the pots to dry out.
 In sunny spring weather, watering may be necessary twice a day.

 Once the berries have been picked the plants are of no further use and should be burned to prevent the spread of red spider mites.